-When you lay pavers it’s recommended that you leave a 2-3mm gap between pavers, jointing sand is groomed into the gaps.
-A 20kg bag should cover between 10-20m2 at the recommended 2-3mm gap.
+When you lay pavers, it’s recommended that you leave a 2 – 3mm gap between pavers, jointing sand is broomed into the gaps.
+A 20kg bag should cover between 10 – 20m2 at the recommended 2 – 3mm gap.

 Applying Pave Set

-Note: A good practice is to pour the pave set along the joints to minimize the potential for serration of the polymer from the sand.
+2. Spread Pave Set evenly over the surface of the pavers, and then sweep the Pave Set into the gaps Note: A good practice is to pour the Pave Set along the joints to minimize the potential for segregation of the polymer from the sand.

-- Avoid sweeping the pave set over the long distances, as this will cause segregation and inconsistent gelling.
+3. Avoid sweeping the Pave Set over long distances, as this will cause segregation and inconsistent gelling.

-- Compact the pave set into the joints using a vibrating plate or rubber mallet.
+4. Compact the Pave Set into the joints using a vibrating plate or rubber mallet.

-- Apply more pave set, sweep and compact until joints are filled.
-Please note that pave set will only work effectively if applied correctly between the vertical walls of the pavers.
+5. Apply more Pave Set, sweep and compact until joints are filled.
+Please note that Pave Set will only work effectively if applied correctly between the vertical walls of the pavers.

-- Thoroughly clean the pavers by sweeping with a fine bristle broom to avoid the polymer and binder from sticking or staining the surface of the pavers during wetting.
+6. Thoroughly clean the pavers by sweeping with a fine bristle broom to avoid the polymer and binder from sticking to or staining the surface of the pavers during wetting.